 Once you’ve read these blogs, you’ll probably slowly understand how much things costs.
 Another way to help reduce stress when moving you should draft out a budget.

-Set a Budget to Figure Out Your Costs
+Figure Out Your Costs & Set a Budget

-Expenses can be items like boxes and materials, hiring a moving company, food/snacks to stay nourished, and last-minute additions like appliances and furniture you decided to buy during moving day.
+Expenses include items like boxes and materials, hiring a moving company, food/snacks to stay nourished, and appliances and furniture you decided to buy during moving day.
 These expenses can add up and without a good idea of what you need to spend and how much can get really ugly fast.

 Set a realistic budget for your move and set aside money for:

 - Must have costs such as materials and help (if you hired for professional help),

 - Discretionary costs like food, drinks/coffee, household supplies, and gas (if you’re driving), and

 - Unexpected costs, which can be anything and everything you could possibly spend on during the move.

 By identifying what these costs are, you won’t need to worry about if you have enough money and have a stress-free move!

 Declutter Your Home